Tango and Coffee: Is ‘El tigre Millán’ this year’s ‘Tormenta’ ?

 The situation was complicated by the record companies, Victor and Odeon.
 Musicians brought their own instruments to recordings with one important exception: the piano.
 All the bands had to use the piano in the studio and this could not be constantly retuned between sessions: since Fresedo must have used a different piano to the other bands recording at Victor in the years 1934-1939, he must have used a different studio as well.

-But whilst most bands retuned in 1939, research by Jens-Ingo Brodesser has established that recordings made at Odeon remained at 435Hz until the end of 1943, almost four years later.
+But whilst many bands retuned in 1939, research by Jens-Ingo Brodesser has established that recordings made at Odeon remained at 435Hz until the end of 1943, almost four years later.
 Possibly this was due to their use of Bechstein grand pianos, imported from Germany in 1938 (proudly advertised on the labels of, for example, Demare’s 1938 recordings): one British pianist noted that the 1921 Bechstein Model B piano she inherited was a quarter of a tone lower than modern concert pitch.
 When Laurenz changed from Victor to Odeon in the middle of 1943 he had to switch back from 440Hz to 435Hz.
 For this purpose one suspects he used a second bandoneon.

 So, from 1944 onwards all the orchestras played at 440Hz, right?
 Well, yes, but… Pick up a bandoneón in Argentina today and you’ll find that it is tuned to a higher pitch, somewhere between 442Hz and 445Hz.
 What happened?!?!

-Afinación brillante: “brilliant pitch”
+Afinación brillante: “bright pitch”

 In the 1950s tango suffered its own episode of pitch inflation.
-The new pitch was referred to as afinación brillante – “brilliant pitch”.
+The new pitch was referred to as afinación brillante – “bright pitch”.
 As we know, an increase in pitch makes music sound more exciting.
 However, there was a problem: raising the pitch of a bandoneon requires removing material from the reeds.
 Prior to this, the pitch stability of AA’s reed plates had been legendary: no matter how hard one blew the reeds, the pitch remained the same.
 However as the reeds were tuned higher and lost mass, they also lost stability: when blown really hard (i.e. played loud), the pitch would drop.
 (Years later, Astor Piazzolla would consciously exploit this as an expressive technique).
 This drop in pitch meant that the bandoneon had to be tuned slightly higher than the piano.
 Héctor del Curto, who played with the Pugliese orchestra, informs me that the Pugliese orchestra played with the piano at 441Hz, with the bandoneons tuned just a touch higher (between 441 Hz and 442 Hz).
 However, other orchestras went higher.
 Carlos Lázzari told his nephew Facundo Lázzari that the D’Arienzo orchestra tuned at 442Hz, and I’ve read that some orchestras went even higher.
 Whilst 435Hz and 440Hz were “standards” for the típicas, afinación brillante is not actually a standard.

 When did this change take place exactly?
 We don’t know.
 Elvino Vardaro’s nephew Osvaldo tells us the Di Sarli orchestra retuned in 1956, the year in which he joined the orchestra.
+Frank Jin suggests December 1953 for D’Arienzo but that Caló and Troilo changed only in 1960, whilst Pugliese retuned only in the early 1970s.

 Concert pitch today – standardised?